Luddites: Peak activity: 1811–1817

-Many Luddite groups were highly organised and pursued machine-breaking as one of several tools for achieving specific political ends.
+Many Luddite groups were highly organized and pursued machine-breaking as one of several tools for achieving specific political ends.
 In addition to the raids, Luddites coordinated public demonstrations and the mailing of letters to local industrialists and government officials.
 These letters explained their reasons for destroying the machinery and threatened further action if the use of "obnoxious" machines continued.
 The writings of Midlands Luddites often justified their demands through the legitimacy of the Company of Framework Knitters, a recognised public body that already openly negotiated with masters through named representatives.
 In North West England, textile workers lacked these long-standing trade institutions and their letters composed an attempt to achieve recognition as a united body of tradespeople.
-As such, they were more likely to include petitions for governmental reforms, such as increased minimum wages and the cessation of child labor.
+As such, they were more likely to include petitions for governmental reforms, such as increased minimum wages and the cessation of child labour.
 Northwestern Luddites were also more likely to use radical language linking their movement to that of American and French revolutionaries.
 In Yorkshire, the letter-writing campaign shifted to more violent threats against local authorities viewed as complicit in the use of offensive machinery to exert greater commercial control over the labour market.

-In Yorkshire, the croppers (highly skilled workers who trimmed the nap from fabric to produce smooth, finished cloth) faced mass unemployment due to the introduction of cropping machines by Enoch Taylor of Marsden.
+In Yorkshire, croppers (Note: Croppers were highly skilled workers who trimmed the nap from fabric to produce finished cloth.) faced mass unemployment due to the introduction of cropping machines by Enoch Taylor of Marsden.
 This sparked the Luddite movement among the croppers of Yorkshire, who used a hammer dubbed "Enoch" to break the frames of the cropping machines.
 They called it Enoch to mock Enoch Taylor, and when they broke the frames they purportedly shouted "Enoch made them, and Enoch shall break them."

 Luddites clashed with government troops at Burton's Mill in Middleton and at Westhoughton Mill, both in Lancashire.
 The Luddites and their supporters anonymously sent death threats to, and possibly attacked, magistrates and food merchants.
 Activists smashed Heathcote's lace making machine in Loughborough in 1816.
 He and other industrialists had secret chambers constructed in their buildings that could be used as hiding places during an attack.